Why is this medication prescribed?

-- tell your doctor and pharmacist if you are allergic to minocycline, tetracycline, doxycycline, or any other medications, or any of the ingredients in minocycline capsules, pellet-filled capsules, or extended-release tablets.
+- tell your doctor and pharmacist if you are allergic to minocycline, tetracycline, doxycycline, demeclocycline, any other medications, or any of the ingredients in minocycline capsules, pellet-filled capsules, or extended-release tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take, especially acetaminophen (Tylenol, others), antacids, anticoagulants ('blood thinners') such as warfarin (Coumadin), cholesterol-lowering medications (statins), ergot-type medications such as bromocriptine (Parlodel), cabergoline (Dostinex), dihydroergotamine (D.H.E.
-45, Migranal), ergoloid mesylates (Germinal, Hydergine), ergonovine (Ergotrate), ergotamine (Bellergal-S, Cafergot, Ergomar, Wigraine), methylergonovine (Methergine), methysergide (Sansert), and pergolide (Permax), iron products, isoniazid (INH, Nydrazid), methotrexate (Rheumatrex), niacin (nicotinic acid), penicillin, and rifampin (Rifadin, Rimactane).
-Also tell your doctor or pharmacist if you are taking isotretinoin (Accutane, Sotret, others) or have recently stopped taking it.
+- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); ergot-type medications such as bromocriptine (Cycloset, Parlodel), cabergoline, dihydroergotamine (D.H.E.
+45, Migranal), ergoloid mesylates (Hydergine), ergonovine (Ergotrate), ergotamine (Ergomar, in Cafergot, Migergot), and methylergonovine (Methergine); and penicillin.
+Also tell your doctor or pharmacist if you are taking isotretinoin (Absorica, Amnesteem, Clavaris, others) or have recently stopped taking it.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Minocycline decreases the effectiveness of some oral contraceptives; talk to your doctor about selecting another form of birth control to use while taking this medication.

 - be aware that antacids containing magnesium, aluminum, or calcium, calcium supplements, zinc products, iron products, and laxatives containing magnesium interfere with minocycline, making it less effective.
-Take minocycline 1 hour before or 2 hours after antacids (including sodium bicarbonate), calcium supplements, and laxatives containing magnesium.
-Take minocycline 2 hours before or 3 hours after iron preparations and vitamin products that contain iron.
+Take minocycline2 hours before or 6 hours after antacids , calcium supplements, and laxatives containing magnesium.
+Take minocycline 2 hours before or 4 hours after iron preparations and vitamin products that contain iron.
 Take minocycline 2 hours before or after zinc containing products.

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Minocycline may make your skin sensitive to sunlight.